 Like so many people who navigate the chaos, however, Rourke could only hold on to this strategy for so long as he once again found himself in hell.
 The Wrestler and Oscar nomination led to new opportunities in mainstream cinema, but his previous problems started to haunt him.
 He slammed Marvel, claiming much of his Iron Man 2 performance was left on the cutting room floor.
 He would similarly disown most of his post-Wrestler projects, including 13 (2010) and Passion Play (2010), admitting he did them for money.
 Rourke found a way to keep going out of the darkness but then fell back into it.
-If you are going through hell you have two choices: stop or keep going.
-If you find yourself back in hell, as Rourke did, you should consider asking yourself if you want to repeat the cycle or stop it.
+Will you do the same?

 When you’re going through hell, do you stop or keep going?

 When you are hurt, do you realize you are not slain and have the option of ‘laying down to bleed a while and then rising to fight again?’

 Who can help you keep going?